From business matters to personal legal issues.

-At Morton & Gettys, our family law attorneys understand that even more so than finances, child custody issues are often the most painful and difficult topics in a divorce.
+At Morton & Gettys, our family law attorneys understand that child custody issues are often the most painful and difficult topics in a divorce.
 We work closely with clients to help them reach solutions.
-We understand that emotional issues involving children often are more challenging than the legalities, which is why our divorce lawyers work hard to treat each case as unique and to treat our clients with compassion.
+Our divorce lawyers work hard to treat each case as unique and to treat our clients with compassion.

 There are two components of child custody in South Carolina: legal and physical.